Artificial Disc Replacement & Insurance: Authorization

 Right now, according to the reimbursement executive, many health insurance plans are requiring radiologic proof of instability with a trend toward referring prior authorization of spine surgery to radiology management companies.
 “Most payers are making you jump through hoops or follow stringent guidelines to get medically necessary cases approved.
 They delay or deny—deem the procedures as ‘elective surgery’— in order to save money,” the reimbursement executive says.

 And while some health plans seek to find ways to explain away the benefits of artificial disc replacement surgery, for the millions of people living with back pain that can be corrected by the procedure, it leaves them in a frustrating conundrum: do I accept the outcome or file an appeal with my health care provider?

 By law, an insurance company must provide its members with a reconsideration and review process when denying a claim.

-In the second part of this two-part series, we’ll discuss what this process looks like and the process of filing an appeal for covering artificial disc replacement surgery.
+In Part 2 of this three-part series, we’ll discuss what this process looks like, and the process of filing an appeal for covering artificial disc replacement surgery.